 “Wet Systems” are necessary when the pipes cannot be configured to run directly into the tanks.
 In places where the tanks are located some distance away from the collection point or where there are a series of tanks to serve a number of buildings, the pipes from the gutter then go underground and back up through a riser that leads the water into the tanks.
 These systems are often pressurized so the long-distance pipes do not retain stagnant water.

-What are the design recommendations for rainwater harvesting?
+the design recommendations for rainwater harvesting?

 A well-designed rainwater harvesting system ensures that the pipes and all the other openings are insect-proof, especially in wet systems.
 Wire mesh screen covers on all the tank inlets will help to prevent debris from entering the tank.
 The collection surfaces (mainly the roofs) should be made of non-toxic materials.
 Avoid lead-based paints and membranes.
 The tanks should also be made of non-toxic and noncorrosive materials.